 Traditional Christmas decorating includes hanging the stockings on the mantel.
 But, what do you do if you don’t have a mantel or if you don’t have the space for hangers?
 You make your own stocking holder rod.
 That’s what you do.

-We have a very pretty fireplace and mantle.
+We have a beautiful fireplace and mantel.
 It is very ornately made and has lots of curves and detail.
 Well, I love it until it is time to hang our stockings.
 Because of the different curves, we can not use any stocking hangers.
 Nope.
 None of them.
 For several years, we’ve used clear 3M hooks.
 That works fine.
 That is until we use the fireplace several times.

-The heat forces the adhesive to give way and they fall down.
-Needless to say, most years, the stockings ended up on the floor in the corner of the room before Christmas Eve.
+The heat forces the adhesive to give way, and the stockings fall down.
+Most years, the stockings ended up on the floor in the corner of the room before Christmas Eve.

 This year, I decided I wanted to do something different.
 I took to online (namely Pinterest) to get some inspiration for some ideas.
 I found quite a few.
 However, one stuck out to me.

 I showed a snapshot of the idea to my husband and asked if he could create it.
 You see, he is very talented when it comes to woodworking.
 He told me that he could do that for me without any problem at all.
 He even had a piece of pine left over from our basement remodel, so we didn’t have to make a purchase.

 - Get more wallet-friendly Christmas ideas, like how to stuff your stockings, at How to Do Christmas on a Budget